Our farming practices are ecological and efficient:

 Also…WE ARE HIRING FOR 2024

 Farming feels right, don’t let anyone tell ya otherwise.
-Fortunately there’s so many different ways to farm.
+Fortunately there are so many different ways to farm.
 The dominant model of farming that supplies the majority of American grocery stores is a construct of colonialism and is rapidly changing back to a decentralized system as more people like you and me get involved with agriculture.
-We’re in our late 30’s.
-My parents and their parents’ generations love science and tech, farming not so much.
-Had we listened to our professors and elders we would not be farming now.
-It’s unclear whether years of being underpaid and overworked pays off but it did result in a few tricks up our dirty sleeves.
 2024 will be our 4th season working for ourselves.
-Our first few seasons went extremely well thanks to our loyal market customers, regular wholesale buyers and our commitment to the farm.
+Our first few seasons went well thanks to our loyal market customers, regular wholesale buyers and our commitment to the farm.

 Dave and I (Laura) started the farm but we’re hoping to establish a cooperative soon with others interested in sharing the risks, work load, expenses and profits.
 I’m not exactly sure what this would look like, since we all want to feel like our own boss and be able to exist autonomously.